-Location Evacuation Shelter East ASU Campus Upper Campus ASU Early Learning Center Occupants should assemble in the hallways and bathrooms without windows.
+Location Evacuation Shelter ampus pper ampus ASU Early Learning Center Occupants should assemble in the hallways and bathrooms without windows.
 Stay away from doors and windows Billy C. Black Building Occupants should exit the building and assemble in the BCB parking area located on the east side of the building.
 Occupants should assemble in Rooms 141, 143 or 150(Auditorium) - Predesignated Shelter all located on the first floor.
-Central Energy Plant (CEP) ASU Police Department Occupants should exit the facility and assemble in BCB parking area.
+Occupants should exit the facility and assemble in BCB parking area.
 Occupants should assemble in either the restrooms and or rooms 105,110 and 112.
-Health and Physical Education Building (HYPER) Occupants should exit the building and assemble in the student parking area located on the east side of the building.
+Education Building (HYPER) Occupants should exit the building and assemble in the student parking area located on the east side of the building.
 Occupants should assemble in the locker rooms and the sports medicine or weight room.
-Lovett Hall Occupants should exit the building and assemble on the grassy area south of the building near North Joseph Holley Drive.
+Occupants should exit the building and assemble on the grassy area south of the building near North Joseph Holley Drive.
 Occupants should assemble in the bathrooms and the Kitchen area.
 If you are in the west or east locker rooms, remain there until an "All Clear" notice has been given.
-The Quarterback Club Occupants should exit the building and assemble on the grassy areas south of the building near North Joseph Holley Drive.
+Club Occupants should exit the building and assemble on the grassy areas south of the building near North Joseph Holley Drive.
 Occupants should assemble in both bathrooms or in the storage room by the kitchen area.
-Lower Campus Daisy Brown Building Occupants should proceed to the Pedestrian Mall Area Occupants should assemble in the office spaces 103,104 and 105 or the bathrooms of the facility.
+Lov Car wer mpus Daisy Brown Building Occupants should proceed to the Pedestrian Mall Area Occupants should assemble in the office spaces 103,104 and 105 or the bathrooms of the facility.